From Sherni (2021) to Saraansh (1984), here are some of the best Bollywood movies on Amazon Prime.

-Sensitively made, ‘Sherni’ raises poignant questions about man-animal conflict and doesn’t provide easy answers.
-It leaves you with a disturbing truth that the rot sets in from the top.
+Made with brilliant sensitivity, Amit V. Masurkar’s Sherni raises poignant questions about man-animal conflict and doesn’t provide easy answers.
+It leaves you with a disturbing truth about the systemic corruption and indifference.
 There are a few good men and women in the system who are trying to do the right thing.
 To let animals be, to let them reclaim their right to exist.
-This is a story of one such officer and her humanity and empathy for other sentient beings.
+This is a story of one such officer and her humanity and empathy for other living beings.
 Vidya Balan excels in an unglamorous role of a conscientious forest officer.
 In a world of timorous and predatory men, she is a Sherni!

 2. Shakuntala Devi (2020)